rasieira98/medium-water-leaking/README.md

 ```
 ![image](https://github.com/rasieira98/medium-water-leaking/assets/116558787/84923ba7-4f49-4aa3-8738-9f9718922e8e)

+In the image, we can observe 3 sections with 3 different colors.
+In yellow, we have the data used to train the model.
+In blue, we have the real data used for testing, and finally, in green, we have the flow, which is the prediction calculated by the time-series model generated with Snowflake ML Forecast.
+It can be observed that it is only capable of filling the future and not the past.

 ## Implementation with Prophet and Python
 In addition to utilizing Snowflake's capabilities, we implement a forecasting model with Prophet in Python to enhance results.
 Below is the code for training a Prophet model with the data from Snowflake: